 That’s where new online software comes in.
 It ditches the awkward feel of traditional, stationary software and pivots toward fast, friendly user interfaces and mobile platforms that feel more like consumer apps.
 Think downloadable iPhone apps and Software-as-a-Service (SaaS).

-That means instead of months of setup time to get all the restaurant’s information into the system and hours more training staff, restaurants can complete setup in days.
-Staff self-teaches themselves the technology because it’s intuitive, which means managers and operators don’t have to spend time and money training (and even re-training) their teams.
+That means instead of months of setup time to get all the restaurant’s information into the system and hours more training employees, restaurants can complete setup in days.
+Team members self-teach themselves the technology because it’s intuitive, which means managers and operators don’t have to spend time and money training (and even re-training) their teams.

 Unlike “technology” of the past, new software and apps are easy to get up and running… so busy restaurant managers can get the job done and get back to running their restaurants.